'I'm with Salah': Fans urge Egyptian star not to quit

 Recently Kadyrov made Salah an honorary citizen of the Chechen Republic.

-There was also reaction from Human Rights groups to the news that Salah could quit international football in protest at being pictured with Kadyrov.
+There was also reaction from human rights groups to the news that Salah could quit international football in protest at being pictured with Kadyrov.

-Director Global Initiatives at Human Rights Watch Minky Worden tweeted: "Human Rights Watch warned @FIFAcom that Kadyrov was going to use hosting to wrap himself in FIFA flag+bring ignominy to the #WorldCup by "sportswashing" Chechnya abuses+anti-LGBT purge."
+The director global initiatives at Human Rights Watch, Minky Worden, tweeted: "Human Rights Watch warned @FIFAcom that Kadyrov was going to use hosting to wrap himself in FIFA flag+bring ignominy to the #WorldCup by "sportswashing" Chechnya abuses+anti-LGBT purge."

+Alvi Karimov, press secretary for the Chechen leader, told Russian newspaper Kommersant: "These words that there is discord, confusion and vacillation in the Egyptian national team, that Mohamed Salah is going to leave the team, and this is connected with his stay in the Chechen Republic, is simply a shameless lie."

+Kadyrov's press secretary stressed that during the entire stay of the Egyptian national team in Grozny, Salah was in an "excellent mood."

 In an email sent to CNN on Sunday, the Egyptian Football Federation said it was surprised that Salah was ready to "quit the national team" and that the 26-year-old hadn't informed them of that intention.